aurielfournier/CV/new_CV.md

 - Effects of wetland management strategies on habitat use of fall migrating rails on intensively managed wetland complexes in Missouri.
 Performing distance based nocturnal ATV surveys for rails in wetland impoundments across the state of Missouri.
 Managing a four person field crew, working closely with state and federal land managers.
 Capturing rails, taking blood and feather samples.

-**Undergraduate Research Grant** Dr. Joseph Bump
+**Undergraduate Research Grant**
+Dr. Joseph Bump
 Michigan Technological University
 May 2011 - Present

 - Assessing the breeding location of Virginia Rails migrating through NW Ohio using stable isotopes.
-Manuscript in progress.
+Manuscript Submitted.

 **Summer Undergraduate Research Fellowship**
 Dr. Joseph Bump